DoubleDevDan/Asset-Allocation-Calculator/README.md

   `icon for an Asset Allocation Calculator clear screen application 3D icon, isometric, gradient glass, colourful color matching of all of #B6E5FF #15246D #FFDB7B #F3B715 #9E6405 #65C9A3 #00A66C #017A4E #FF9F82 #DF5A31 #8E2F1A #BAAAF9 #8A73E5 #452C6C, white background, 3D rendering, C4D, blender`
   borrowing colors from the JustWorks style guide.
 This asset was then exported as a PNG adding a transparency layer, and then added to the project, along with a simple favicon solution (a more exhaustive favicon solution could be implemented in the future).

+  #### Initial functionality

+  I prioritized getting the basic functionality as laid out in the assignment working first.
+This included:

+  - The ability to input a dollar amount
+  - The ability to calculate the number of units of BTC and ETH to purchase based on the input dollar amount and currency selection

+  I designed the application to be very simplistic, as I wanted to design the assignment as a card that could be incorporated into any application.
+I also wanted to make the application responsive, so I leveraged the flexbox layout to make the application responsive to different screen sizes.
+I set my card sizes statically to ensure smoothness for a demo, but in the future, it would be better to set the card sizes dynamically based on the screen size.

+  For the component structure I built the Application itself, then bring in a Card Component which I give a child component AssetAllocationCalculatorForm where the majority of the functionality will live.
+This Card Component serves as a reusable component that adds a footer to the card with header and an optional color param.
+This component could be used to build out other cards in the future, and could be expanded to include positioning and taking an icon as a param.

+  In the form component, I built out the basic functionality as lined out in the specs and committed once I was satisfied on it working.
+I then added some additional functionality to the form, including:

+  - The ability to select the asset currency (default is USD to satisfy the parameters of the assignment)
+  - The ability to select the currency to convert to on the left (opt 1) (default is BTC to satisfy the parameters of the assignment)
+  - The ability to select the currency to convert to on the right (opt 2) (default is ETH to satisfy the parameters of the assignment)
+  - The ability to customize the split between opt1 and opt2 (default is 70/30 to satisfy the parameters of the assignment)

+  I also saw the opportunity to include more currencies than were in the parameters of the assignment.
+These would be easy to add later on, and would most likely justify it's own component.
+These were committed and then I did a round of documentation and cleaning up the code and adding some stylistic improvements including a hover helper tooltip that describes the project briefly.

+  #### Future Improvements

+  - Add more currencies
+  - Add dark mode
+  - Reset button back to assignment defaults
+  - Reset button back to user defaults (and storage solution and flow for saving user defaults)
+  - Add Component framework (eg Vuetify, MUI Vue, etc)
+  - Add history of rates and ability to select a date to calculate rates from
+  - Add reporting rates over time (eg 1 week, 1 month, 1 year) to give user a better idea of how the rates have changed over time
+  - Add ability to add additional opts (eg opt 3, opt 4, etc) to further split their allocation
+  - Add ability to add portfolio of assets and calculate allocation based on portfolio
+  - Add external integrations to import asset portfolios from other applications (eg Coinbase, Robinhood, etc)
+  - Add storybook to document components
+  - Add pinia for state management
+  - Add more robust error handling
+  - Add more robust documentation
+  - Add more robust testing
+  - Add more robust styling and more consistent styling
+  - Add more robust accessibility
+  - Add more robust responsiveness

 ## Take Home Assignment - JustWorks

 The take-home assignment for JustWorks involves building an asset allocation calculator as a small web app.
 The app's primary functionality is to allow users to input a specific amount ($X) they want to allocate between BTC and ETH using a 70/30 split.
 Based on this input, the app will calculate how many units of BTC and ETH the user should buy.